Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+= 1.14.0 =
 * Extra filters for the filters template.
 * Changed text strings for easier customisations based on post type labels, and made some strings more generic.
+* New field types - term-checklist, term-multiselect, term-select.
+These save terms only.
+* Added chosen javascript to enhance multiselect boxes when needed.
+* Multiple category support.

 = 1.13.0 =
 * Shortcode arg to show numbered pagination instead of 'load more jobs'. show_pagination argument.